Charles Poliquin Diet Tips and Review

 If you are struggling with weight loss and/or depression, my experience is relevant.

-I am not a nutrition expert, nor a strength conditioning expert like Charles or any other authority that I mention here.
+I am not a nutrition expert, nor a strength training expert like Charles or any other authority that I mention here.

-- struggled for most of my life with being a chunky, pudgy, husky, kid, adult, and guy struggling to stay healthy.
+- struggled for most of my life with being a chunky, pudgy, husky, kid, adult, and man struggling to stay healthy.

-- am an average joe, middle-aged new york city born and raised who has tried just about every diet known to man.
+- am an average joe, a middle-aged new york city born and raised guy who has tried just about every diet known to man.

-- started with weight watchers when I was a kid, to vegetarianism, protein shakes, veganism, fruitarian, macrobiotic, Ornish, McDougall, Susan Powter, and about 200 more diets.
+- started with weight watchers when I was a kid, and then to:

 Charles Poliquin Diet, Training, and Mindset

-I was so hungry and I cannot remember any time that I was building muscle, despite working out on the treadmill and doing machines.
+I was so hungry all the time, and I cannot remember any time that I was building muscle.

 My comments are in italics.

-The Top 10 Charles Poliquin Diet Tips ‘s for Optimal Body Composition ¹
+Top 10 Charles Poliquin Diet Tips for Optimal Body Composition¹

 By Charles Poliquin